Kamagh/Bouncing-Ballz/README.md

 # typescript-canvas-template

+## What is this
-A basic typescript template with webpack setup so that you can just run npm start and get a basic auto reloading dev environment going.
+A basic typescript template with webpack setup to quickly start a canvas development project

+## Setup
+Just checkout or download the branch and run:

+    npm install

+And then you can run:

+    npm start

+This will start up a `webpack-dev-server` with auto reloading and watch on.
+Now any changes you make to file in the `src` directory will trigger a typescript compile and will refresh your app in the browser.